Balance sheets: the basics

 Accounts and bookkeeping: the basics

-Keeping accurate financial records is both essential for the management of your business and for submitting annual accounts.
+Keeping accurate financial records is essential for the management of your business and for meeting statutory obligations, such as submitting tax returns and annual accounts.